 Record keeping tips for small business owners

-ASIC requires companies to keep the above-mentioned financial records for seven years1, which can be easier said than done if you don’t have the systems and processes in place to organize and manage your documents.
+The Australian Securities and Investments Commission (ASIC) requires businesses to preserve the aforementioned financial records for a period of seven years1, which can be easier said than done if your company does not have the systems and processes in place to organize and manage your information.

 Five steps tips you need to know for records management compliance